Gary Glick: Coaching and scouting career

+In 1962, Glick stopped playing in the NFL because of an ankle injury, and became a coach with the AFL's Denver Broncos; before returning to play the following season.
 In 1965, he was hired as head coach of the Norfolk Neptunes of the Continental Football League.
-He coached the team from 1965 to 1967 and the 1969 seasons, twice winning coach of the year honors and going 38-18; in 1968, he served as the offensive coordinator of the Montreal Alouettes of the Canadian Football League.
-He served as an offensive coordinator at the University of Arizona before becoming a scout in the 1970s.
-He would scout for the Baltimore Colts, the New England Patriots and the Canadian Football League before retiring in 1985.
+He coached the team for three seasons from 1965 to 1967, and again in the 1969 season (as co-head coach with George Hughes), twice winning coach of the year honors (1967 and 1969), and going 38–18 or 36–18 in those four seasons.
+In 1968, he served as the offensive coordinator of the Montreal Alouettes of the Canadian Football League.